DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 ## Setup CI Job

 Intelligent Test Runner uses git metadata information (commit history) to work.
 However, some CI providers use a git shallow clone (`git clone --depth=0`) which only download the target commit without downloading any historical commit information.
-This setup does not contain enough information for Intelligent Test Runner.
+This setup does not contain enough information for Intelligent Test Runner to work.
 If your CI is using shallow clones, it must be changed.

 An efficient alternative to shallow clones are partial clones (supported in Git v2.27+), which will clone the current commit plus the necessary git metadata without retrieving all past versions of all files: `git clone --filter=blob:none`.